Active Geo-Replication for Azure SQL Database

 - Continuous Copy Relationship

-- The link between a primary database and an active secondary database with automatic data synchronization between them.
+- The link between a primary database and an online secondary database with automatic data synchronization between them.

 - Active Geo-Replication

-- The process of continuously copying changes from a primary database to one or more active secondary databases in the same or different geographic regions.
+- The process of continuously copying changes from a primary database to one or more online secondary databases in the same or different geographic regions.

 - Primary Region